Dromaeschna forcipata

-Dromaeschna forcipata is a species of dragonfly in the family Telephlebiidae, known commonly as the green-striped darner.
+Dromaeschna forcipata is a species of dragonfly in the family Aeshnidae, known commonly as the green-striped darner.
 It generally inhabits streams in coastal rainforests of north-eastern Queensland, Australia.

 Dromaeschna forcipata is a large black dragonfly with dark green markings.
 The side of its body appears to have alternate black and green stripes.

+Taxonomy

+The Australian Faunal Directory no longer considers Dromaeschna to be a distinct genus, and Dromaeschna forcipata now has the name, Austroaeschna forcipata.

+However, World Odonata List uses the name Dromaeschna forcipata.